Aaryan-9/ai-slop-remover/README.md

 npx ai-slop-remover scan ~/work/my-repo
 ```

-You get a colored scorecard: the Slop Score (0–100 + grade), per-category penalties, and every finding with its location, evidence, and a concrete fix instruction.
+You get a colored scorecard: the Slop Score (0-100 plus a grade), per-category penalties, and every finding with its location, evidence, and a concrete fix instruction.

 ```text
   ai-slop-remover · scanned my-app (184 files, 24.1k lines) in 2.3s